containers/podman-desktop-extension-ai-lab/PACKAGING-GUIDE.md

 The catalog is `versioned`.
 Current version can be found in [ai.json](https://github.com/containers/podman-desktop-extension-ai-lab/blob/main/packages/backend/src/assets/ai.json#L2).

-> :warning:when the version of the catalog is undefined or different from the current, the user-catalog will be ignored.
+> :warning: when the version of the catalog is undefined or different from the current, the user-catalog will be ignored.

 #### Categories